-Addressing Health Issues Can Increase Productivity
+Addressing Health Issues Can Increase your Percent of Healthy Population and Productivity

 According to the Gallup index, the high percentage of people with excess weight and chronic illness produces a significant drain to our economy.
 But, results of their index also provide employers with an opportunity to address the health issues that plague our country, to produce a healthier population and more productive work force.